 Great service is critical to the success of your restaurant business.
-But it’s a challenge to deliver a fantastic atmosphere while keeping costs down and productivity up.
+But it’s a challenge to do it while keeping costs down and productivity up.
 And all your effort and hard work can end up being for nothing, if you don’t have technology that supports your goals.

-Having seen the benefits of unified commerce software in the retail industry, many restaurants are now substituting their legacy systems – which are often made of separate, loosely connected software solutions – with a unified platform that brings together all business processes and data in one place.
+Having seen the benefits of unified commerce software in the retail industry, many restaurants are now substituting their legacy systems – which are often made of separate, loosely connected software solutions – with a single platform that brings together all business processes and data (ERO, point of sale, kitchen and HQ) in one place.

 Here are six reasons why you should consider moving to a unified platform to run your restaurants.